kelvinjhwong/airline-routes/README.md

-# A filterable table of airline routes built with React
+# A filterable database of airline routes built with React

-It shows a table of airline routes that is paginated, and filterable by airline, origin airport and destination airport.
+It shows a database of airline routes that is paginated, and filterable by airline, origin airport and destination airport.

 To run the app locally: